The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Theoretical Results

-We restrict ourselves to the class of reciprocal invariant priors.
-The following result enlightens us about the tail decay rate of the posterior, considering the influence of heavy-tailed priors, courtesy \cite{p-cred07}.
+Throughout this section, we reparameterize by $t\coloneqq 1/r$ (can be interpreted as the \emph{true parallax}), so the likelihood is a Normal \emph{location} model in $t$, making it natural to impose and compare heavy–tailed priors via p-credence.
+Restricting ourselves to the class of reciprocal invariant priors, the following result enlightens us about the tail decay rate of the posterior, considering the influence of heavy-tailed priors, courtesy \cite{p-cred07}.

-\begin{theorem} \emph{If $\text{p-cred}(L(\omega | t)) = (\gamma',\delta',\alpha',\beta')$ and the $\text{p-cred}(\pi(t))=(0,\delta,\alpha,\beta)$, where we impose $\pi(.)$ to be reciprocal invariant, then when $\gamma' > 0$.} \end{theorem} Recalling Lemma \ref{lem:1}, we are actually interested in priors whose tail decay is slower than exponential, and thus emphasize on $\gamma = 0$ for the prior $\pi(.)$.
-Of course, this result can be extended to any $\gamma > 0$, as already discussed in \cite{p-cred07}.
-Note that in our scenario, since we have a Normal likelihood, then $\pi \succ L$ for a sufficiently heavy-tailed prior $\pi(.)$ as $\gamma' > 0$ (in fact, $\gamma'=2$ to be exact).
+\begin{theorem} If $\text{p-cred}(\mathcal{L}(1/t;\omega)) = (\gamma',\delta',\alpha',\beta')$ and the $\text{p-cred}(\pi(t))=(0,\delta,\alpha,\beta)$, where we impose $\pi(.)$ to be reciprocal invariant, then when $\gamma' > 0$. \end{theorem} Note that in our scenario, since we have a Normal likelihood, then $\pi \succ L$ for a sufficiently heavy-tailed prior $\pi(.)$ as $\gamma' > 0$ (in fact, $\gamma'=2$ to be exact).
 Theorem \ref{thm1} suggests that even under the influence of a heavy-tailed prior, the posterior tail behavior is dominated by the information source with higher credence or the first p-credence coefficient $\gamma'$ that is, the Normal likelihood.
-In fact, we can go a step further by harping on the corollary provided in \cite{o1990outliers}. \begin{corollary}[Curse of a Single Observation] \emph{The posterior probabilities for any fixed $t$ (or, $r$) are bounded by positive multiples of the likelihood.
+This dominance has a profound practical implication for our single-observation problem, which we formalize in the following corollary provided in \cite{o1990outliers}. \begin{corollary}(Curse of a Single Observation) \emph{The posterior probabilities for any fixed $t$ (or, $r$) are bounded by positive multiples of the likelihood.
 Specifically, for any given $d > 0$ and $\epsilon > 0$ such that $\forall \omega < A$ and $\forall t \le d$,